rice-solar-physics/ebtelplusplus/docs/ext/index.md

 ![Example 2](ex2.png)

 ### Example 3
 Lastly, we show an example where the electron and ion populations are forced into equilibrium at all times, i.e. the single-fluid case.
-The loop plasma is heated by a single pulse lasting 1500 seconds that rises very quickly (in 100 seconds), is sustained at 0.005 ergs per cubic centimeter per second for 400 seconds, and then decays back to the background value over 1000 seconds.
+The loop plasma is heated by a single pulse lasting 2000 seconds that rises quickly (in 250 seconds), is sustained at 0.005 ergs per cubic centimeter per second for 750 seconds, and then decays back to the background value over 1000 seconds.
 The example code can be found [here](https://github.com/rice-solar-physics/ebtelPlusPlus/blob/master/examples/ex3.py).

 ![Example 3](ex3.png)